 In R. v.
 Stinchcombe the Supreme Court of Canada mandated that the Crown must disclose any and all information in the control of the State that may “potentially” assist you in making full answer and defence.
 The Supreme Court even stated that it is a serious breach of professional ethics for the Crown failing to disclose.

 Despite the strong language, Alberta arguably continues to be a disclosure resistant jurisdiction.
 Though the Crown certainly discloses basic items, it routinely resists disclosure of other materials clearly in the police or State possession.
-A recent example of this is in the disclosure of instrument maintenance records pursuant to R. v.
-Kilpatrick.
+A dated example of this is in the disclosure of instrument maintenance records in impaired driving cases -- often called Kilpatrick disclosure (named after a case titled: R. v.
+Kilpatrick).

 Obtaining relief for non-disclosure is difficult, if not even impossible.
-A review of the jurisprudence highlights an unwillingness on the part of the Courts to remedy so called breaches of professional ethics in any meaningful way.
+A review of the jurisprudence highlights an unwillingness on the part of the Courts to remedy breaches of professional ethics relating to non-disclosure in any meaningful way.

 4. Create a Paradigm for Success